toji/toji.dev/webgpu-best-practices/indirect-draws.md

 When making indirect calls we don't have an opportunity to do CPU-side validation of the call args.
 (Unless we read them back out of the buffer first, but that would be incredibly slow!)
 So we need to get more creative about how we ensure those calls are safe.

 On devices that use our Vulkan backend, like Android, Chrome is able to rely on the aforementioned [robustness features](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VK_EXT_robustness2.html) to ensure that shaders don't access memory not owned by the WebGPU device.
+(Edit: [jspanchu noted in the comments](https://github.com/toji/toji.dev/issues/10#issuecomment-2411674373) that Vulkan backends _can_ exhibit the same behavior as D3D12, so that just increases the need to coalesce your indirect draws!)

 On devices using our Metal backend we opted to use ["vertex pulling"](https://www.yosoygames.com.ar/wp/2018/03/vertex-formats-part-2-fetch-vs-pull/) for all of our vertex attributes, and thus can do a bounds check at the time the vertex data is fetched.